Product Guide

 Email (Always Visible)

-The email field is always displayed and always required.
-Email is the primary identifier for contacts in Leenkies -- it is used for deduplication, for sending email notifications, and for delivering freebies (if you have configured a post-submission freebie).
-Since email is essential to the contact system, it cannot be hidden or made optional.
+The email field is always shown and always required.
+Email is the primary identifier in Leenkies -- it's used for deduplication, notifications, and freebie delivery.
+It can't be hidden or made optional.

 Phone (Toggle On/Off)

-The phone field is optional and can be toggled on or off in the contact form settings.
-When toggled on, the phone field appears on the form and visitors can optionally provide their phone number.
-When toggled off, the phone field is completely hidden from the form.
+The phone field can be toggled on or off.
+When on, visitors can optionally provide their number.
+When off, it's hidden entirely.

 The field visibility settings showing the phone toggle switch

-Pro Tip: Shorter forms generally have higher completion rates.
-If phone numbers are not critical to your workflow, leave the phone field off to reduce friction and maximize form submissions.
-You can always add it later if you find you need it.
+Pro Tip: Shorter forms get higher completion rates.
+If phone numbers aren't critical, leave the field off to maximize submissions.
+You can always add it later.

 Button Text Customization

-You can customize the text that appears on the form's submit button.
-By default, the button says "Submit," but you can change it to anything that better fits your brand voice or the context of your form.
-Common alternatives include:
+You can customize the submit button text.
+The default is "Submit," but you can change it to anything that fits your brand or context:

-- "Get Your Free Guide" (if you are using a freebie post-action)
+• "Get Your Free Guide" (if you're using a freebie post-action)

 The button text customization field with a custom value entered

-Pro Tip: Match your button text to the value proposition of your form.
-If you are offering a free download as a post-submission freebie, make the button text explicitly reference it: "Download Your Free Guide" converts better than a generic "Submit" because it tells visitors exactly what they are getting in exchange for their information.
+Pro Tip: Match your button text to what visitors receive.
+If you're offering a free download, "Download Your Free Guide" converts better than "Submit" because it sets clear expectations.

 Post-Submission Action